Indigenous response to colonialism: Colonization

 In North America, where European colonizers made treaties with Indigenous peoples, the latter learned that these treaties could be broken and would not protect their communities.
 Faced with the risk that their people would be destroyed, leaders of Indian resistance agreed to treaties requiring land cessions, and the redefinition of borders in the hope that the settlers would not encroach further on Indigenous territory.
 One of such examples is the Pokagon Band of Potawatomi Indians, a federally recognized Indian Nation, which was led by Potawatomi leader Leopold Pokagon.
 Other times, treaties were signed under coercion or right after Indigenous groups suffered massacres, such as in the case of the Treaty of Hartford of 1638.
 Colonial powers also sought control of new territories by appropriating the Indigenous elite through bribery and assimilation.

+After the American Revolution, Native nations east of the Mississippi were faced with threats from the newly independent United States.
+Some of the main threats they faced were raids by American soldiers and a rapidly declining game supply that threatened their traditional ways of life.
+In the face of American raids, one of the strategies some communities used was temporary evacuation.
+If their home was under threat from an impending attack, the community would evacuate somewhere safe until it was possible to return.
+In order to stave off the threat of starvation that came with uprooting, tribes like the Cherokee would take up residence in friendly, undamaged Cherokee villages.
+Tribes living in the Ohio Valley would increase hunting to make up for lost crops.
+Another response was to migrate west.
+Some communities elected to move to either Ohio and Indiana, or even beyond the territory of the United States itself.
+Beginning in 1793, some Shawnees and Lenapes began migrating to Spanish Louisiana, and by 1810 a majority of the Shawnee population was living west of the Mississippi river.